Meaning, Factors Affecting and Valuation of Goodwill in Partnership Accounts

 Value of goodwill = Average Profit × Number of year of purchase

-The profit for the last five years of a firm were as follows Year 2001
+The profit for the last five years of a firm was as follows the Year 2001

 1,20,000: Year 2002 1,50,000: Year 2003 1,70,000: Year 2004 1,90,000: Year 2005 2,00,000.
 Calculate goodwill of the firm on the basis of 3 years purchases of 5 years average profits.